 YEM = Yemen

-Military units must always be placed in a space on the map, or in the owning player’s .
-All combat units have two steps and are full strength on their front side and reduced strength on their reverse side.
+Military units must always be placed in a space on the map, or in the owning player’s Force Pool.
+All combat units have two ‘steps’ and are full strength on their front side and reduced strength on their reverse side.
 A pale strip indicates the reduced strength side of a combat unit.

 The Attack and Defence values indicate a unit’s capacity for combat as expressed in strength points.
 Entrenchment counters have no combat strength and do not count for stacking.
 Units stacked on an entrenchment benefit from a defensive bonus of -1 in addition to the space’s intrinsic defence value.